Building Java Barcode QR Code Reading Apps: Dynamsoft vs. ZXing

 The widgets we need include JTextArea, JButton, JFileChooser and JComboBox:

-• JTextArea: display the results.
+• JTextArea: Display the results.

-• JButton: trigger the click event.
+• JButton: Trigger the click event.

-• JFileChooser: select an image file from the disk drive.
+• JFileChooser: Select an image file from the disk drive.

-We initialize the layout with all the widgets:
+Initialize the layout with all the widgets:

 public App() {